 - What’s it like to donate stem cells?

 What’s it like to donate stem cells?

-People usually volunteer to become stem cell donors either because they have a loved one or friend who needs a match or because they want to help people.
+People usually volunteer to donate stem cells for an allogeneic transplant either because they have a loved one or friend who needs a match or because they want to help people.
 Some people give their stem cells so they can get them back later for an autologous transplant.

 People who want to donate stem cells or join a volunteer registry can speak with their doctors or contact the National Marrow Donor Program to find the nearest donor center.
 Potential donors are asked questions to make sure they are healthy enough to donate and don’t pose a risk of infection to the recipient.
 For more information about donor eligibility guidelines, contact the National Marrow Donor Program or the donor center in your area (see the “To learn more” section for contact information).